Up-to-date Maine Earthquake Information

 - Recent Earthquakes in Eastern Canada.
 Includes Maine.
 Earthquakes in the past 30 days, on map and list.
 Some small Maine earthquakes not listed by the U.S. National Network may appear on the Canadian list.

 - Seismogram Viewer.
 Real-time plots streaming from seismic stations in Canada.
 Since Maine is half surrounded by Canada, most Maine earthquakes are recorded in these plots.
-Archived seismogram plots can be searched by year, day, and hour for signals from older events.
+Archived seismic data can be requested by year, day, and hour for signals from older events.